tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-syntax.md

 You can pass these values as **Strings** for ingress, so in query expressions these values should be also passed as **Strings**.

-*Event schemas* describe the properties of an event.
+**Event schemas** describe the properties of an event.
 An event schema contains the name of an event source and the ordered set of properties for the event.
 Different events can have different schemas or share the same schema.

 ## Scalar expressions

+### Constant expressions

 **Constant expressions** are represented using the following literals for each of the primitive types.